 Gum Disease/Periodontal Treatments by laser technique

-Gum disease forms in pockets around the tooth which can weaken its attachment to the gum; eventually causing it to fall out.
-With lasers these can often be managed non-surgically and with less discomfort.
-Lasers don’t compromise on efficacy: they can actually penetrate deeper into the pockets of gum disease and lead to a smaller risk of recurrence and a better healing response.
+Gum disease starts in the pockets surrounding the tooth which subsequently weakens its attachment to the gum causing it to fall out.
+With laser treatment these can be mostly managed non- surgically, therefore less discomfort.
+As lasers penetrate easily in to the pockets of gum with precision the possibility of recurrence of the disease is very rare.

 Gum Contouring and Soft Tissue Surgery

 Laser technique avoids the need for stitches and can be performed with little anesthesia or no anesthesia.